 “Blessed are they that mourn: for they shall be comforted.”

 This will come as a surprise to the Summers family, as Peg’s passing was truly, personally heart breaking to me.
-See, they don’t know me, nor have they ever heard of me.
+You might be wondering, “Why?”
+They don’t know me, nor have they ever heard of me.

-Allow me to show how God, our Creator, is Mightier than we finite mists could ever imagine, and how He actively works in lives – and surprisingly – globally, OK?
+God, our Creator, is Mightier than we finite mists could ever imagine.
+He actively works in lives – surprisingly – and globally.

 (Follow closely to my unique creative technique, because it’s going to go every direction – starting – NOW!)